ergo-services/ergo/README.md

 ### Changelog ###

-Here is the changes of latest release.
+Here are the changes of latest release.
 For more details see the [ChangeLog](ChangeLog)

 #### [1.0.0](https://github.com/halturin/ergo/releases/tag/1.0.0) - 2019-11-30 ####